- My NYPL

 Services for Individuals with Visual and Mobility Impairments

-A variety of adaptive technologies for the visually and mobility impaired is available in the Rose Main Reading Room, located on the third floor of the building.
-These resources include
+A variety of adaptive technologies for the visually and mobility impaired are available on the second floor corridor.
+These resources include:

 - an Optelec text magnifier machine